trawlingweb/APIservicies/API Twitter/en/08_Best_practices.md

 ## Periodic Data Source Maintenance

 Periodic maintenance of data sources is constant and essential at TrawlingWeb.
 It involves a comprehensive reevaluation of each source, often incorporating new sections to capture content not previously collected.
-Having the creation (`created_at`) and capture (`crawled`) dates allows us to manage these updates efficiently.
+Having the creation (`published`) and capture (`crawled`) dates allows us to manage these updates efficiently.

 When adding new data sources to our coverage, we frequently include their history by performing a deep initial capture of all their sections.
-Again, the creation (`created_at`) and capture (`crawled`) dates facilitate this process.
+Again, the creation (`published`) and capture (`crawled`) dates facilitate this process.

 Certain sections of Twitter, in addition to chronological content, may display non-chronological content (such as highlighted or related tweets) that we also capture.

 ### Considerations

 * **Capture Frequency**: The capture frequency of a data source is determined by client needs, functional requirements, the number of tweets, and the publication frequency of the source.
-* **Date Differentiation**: Clearly differentiating the capture date (`crawled`) from the creation date (`created_at`) allows clients to decide which tweets to incorporate.
+* **Date Differentiation**: Clearly differentiating the capture date (`crawled`) from the creation date (`published`) allows clients to decide which tweets to incorporate.
 * **Content Delivery Philosophy**: Our philosophy is to deliver all captured tweets, leaving the decision on how to use this content to the clients.

 ### Delivered and Discarded Tweets